Meet the doctor

 “As we all know, healthcare system changed”

-How many times you found yourself waiting so long on the phone to talk to the front desk?
-How many times you had to wait for a few weeks or one month to see your doctor?
-And finally after you managed to go to his office you had to wait another 30 minutes to 1 hour or even more to see him for just 10 to 15 minutes.
+How many times have you waited on the phone to speak with the front desk?
+How many times have you waited weeks or even a month to see your doctor?
+And after finally arriving at the office, how many times have you waited another 30 minutes to an hour just to be seen for a short visit?

-I have thought long before making that decision.
-I think concierge model in the form of direct primary care, is the best way to practice medicine without to compromise the quality of care that I want to offer to my patients.
-In such a model, you have a smaller patient panel that gives you the opportunity to build a strong patient - doctor relationship and provide high quality of care to your patients.
+I thought long and carefully before making this decision.
+I believe the concierge model, in the form of direct primary care, is the best way for me to practice medicine without compromising the quality of care I want to offer my patients.